simojo/www/posts/creating-a-simple-nix-flake.md

 ## Let's make a simple nix flake that builds a project and installs it.
 ### 2025-07-25

-Nix flakes is an experimental feature of the Nix package manager [0].
+Nix flakes is an experimental feature of the Nix package manager [(docs)](nix-flakes).
 As opposed to standard nix files, flakes allow for a self-contained, reproducible output thanks to the `flake.lock` file, which locks dependencies in-place.
 Previously, with nix derivations or shells, pinning packages required one to manually specify how the package is to be downloaded using a fetcher.
 Nix flakes simplifies this process, making it more ergonomic on the user's end.

 > Disclaimer: I am not an expert.
 I am trying to document my knowledge of Nix to
 > formalize my understanding of it.
 I enjoy learning, so reach out if there's